 The Company's stock incentive plans provide for the making of awards to employees based upon a service condition or through the achievement of performance-related objectives.
 The Company has issued three types of stock grant awards under these plans: restricted stock with service condition vesting; performance share grants that only vest upon the achievement of specified performance conditions, such as share price, or as Performance Condition Grants; and performance share grants that include threshold, target, and maximum achievement levels based on the achievement of specific performance measures, or Performance Milestone Grants.
 Performance Condition Grants with market-based conditions are based on the achievement of a target share price.
 The share price used to calculate fair value for market-based awards is determined using a Monte Carlo simulation.
 Failure to achieve the target share price will result in the forfeiture of shares.
-Forfeiture of share awards with service conditions or performance-based restrictions will result in a reversal of previously recognized share-based compensation expense.
-Forfeiture of share awards with market-based restrictions does not result in a reversal of previously recognized share-based compensation expense.
+Forfeiture of shares awards with service conditions or performance-based restrictions will result in a reversal of previously recognized share-based compensation expense.

-The following is a summary of the Company's Performance Condition Grants outstanding as of the three months ended March 31, 2023:
+The following is a summary of the Company's Performance Condition Grants outstanding as of June 30, 2023:

-Performance Condition Grants
+Performa nce Condition Grants

-Target performance 36,020
+Target performance 33,648

-Maximum performance 112,831
+Maximum performance 100,945

-The following is a summary of the Company's stock grant activity, both time and performance share grants, assuming target achievement for outstanding performance grants for the three months ended March 31, 2023:
+The following is a summary of the Company's stock grant activity, both time and performance share grants, assuming target achievement for outstanding performance grants for the six months ended June 30, 2023:

-March 31, 2023 Stock Grants Outstanding Beginning of Period at Target Achievement 234,899 New Stock Grants/Additional Shares due to Achievement in Excess of Target 30,318 Vested Grants (169,621) Stock Grants Outstanding End of Period at Target Achievement 95,596
+June 30, 2023 Stock Grants Outstanding Beginning of Period at Target Achievement 234,899 New Stock Grants/Additional Shares due to Achievement in Excess of Target 321,026 Vested Grants (169,621) Expired/Forfeited Grants (2,682) Stock Grants Outstanding End of Period at Target Achievement 383,622